fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture71.png>
 </p>

-Now that the role has been installed, we can close the Add Roles and Feature Wizard
+<div align="center">Now that the role has been installed, we can close the Add Roles and Feature Wizard</div>

 <p align="center"><img src=images/Picture72.png></p>

-Next check notifications, we need to do our post deployment configuration (we installed the software for active directory domain services, but we did not actually create the domain yet).
-Select Promote this server to domain controller
+<div align="center">Next check notifications, we need to do our post deployment configuration (we installed the software for active directory domain services, but we did not actually create the domain yet).
+Select Promote this server to domain controller</div>

 <p align="center"><img src=images/Picture73.png></p>

-Next select Add a new forest.
-For the Domain name enter mydomain.com and select next
+<div align="center">Next select Add a new forest.
+For the Domain name enter mydomain.com and select next</div>

 <p align="center"><img src=images/Picture74.png></p>

-Next enter a password for Directory Services Restore Mode (DSRM)
+<div align="center">Next enter a password for Directory Services Restore Mode (DSRM)</div>

 <p align="center">
   <img src=images/Picture75.png>